-Since doubts have occasionally been expressed as to the reality of this power in pension rights and expectations to motivate employees either to move or to stay in their present positions, we have shown as Exhibit L in the Appendix some excerpts from a book published in 1965 by the Twentieth Century Fund which calls this in question.
-We believe that the findings summarized above, together with the further observations shown in Exhibit L, fully answer these questions and doubts as these relate to the law enforcement field.
+Since doubts have occasionally been expressed as to the reality of this power in pension rights and expectations to motivate employees either to move or to stay in their present positions, we have shown as exhibit L in appendix II some excerpts from a book published in 1965 by the Twentieth Century Fund which calls this in question.
+We believe that the findings summarized above, together with the further observations shown in exhibit L, fully answer these questions and doubts as these relate to the law enforcement field.